cryptobuks/inc-docs/docs/initial-offer.md

 - The rate (TKNbits per 1 wei) decreases continuously until the established minimum.

 :::info
-After the initial offering is over, proposals will be created to provide liquidity on decentralized exchanges such as Uniswap or Sushiswap.
+Once the initial offering with all its phases (maximum 3) is finished, proposals will be created to provide liquidity on decentralized exchanges such as Uniswap.
 Next, we will start the listing process on centralized exchanges like Binance & Coinbase.
 :::